 Parents can attempt to resolve the parenting terms in dispute by negotiation, mediation and collaborative law.
 If out-of-court resolution is not possible, the dispute can be dealt with in Court.

-It’s important to also recognize that custody arrangements can change.
+It’s important to also recognize that parenting arrangements can change.
 A child’s needs change over time and these kinds of changes may mean that the existing arrangement might need to be reassessed and revised.
 Again, this is something that the parents will have to work through, while keeping the child’s interests at the forefront of their minds.

 The Role of the Courts